 Despite this blemish on its record, Mission Hill is largely quite safe.
-The community suffers greatly whenever violence strikes, as it did this last summer when Andres Cruz, the beloved owner of AC Hardware, was shot and killed during an attempted robbery.
-Area businesses stood in solidarity with Cruz’s family, and every door, lamp post and street sign had a black ribbon hanging on it as a sign of mourning.
+The community suffers greatly whenever violence strikes, as it did in the summer of 2017 when Andres Cruz, the beloved owner of AC Hardware, was shot and killed during an attempted robbery.
+Area businesses stood in solidarity with Cruz’s family, and every door, lamp post, and street sign had a black ribbon hanging on it as a sign of mourning.
 These acts of violence emotionally bruise a neighborhood whose fight for survival amidst institutional advancement and gentrification has been extremely strenuous.
 Still, each setback manages to reaffirm the already tight community’s resilience.

 Prices at a Glance

 Average rent price for a one-bedroom: $1,890 per month

 Size: 1,035 square feet